buley/personal/src/content/success.md

-# My Standard, My Scale: Measuring Success by Personal Mastery
+# Success: My Standard, My Scale

 > *“Do not go where the path may lead, go instead where there is no path and leave a trail.” — Ralph Waldo Emerson*